Anglo American says water issue solved in Peru

-LIMA Anglo American hopes to begin construction of its $3 billion Quellaveco copper project in Peru soon and has won crucial community support for its water plan, the global mining company said on Monday.
+LIMA Anglo American hopes to begin construction of its $3 billion (1.93 billion pounds) Quellaveco copper project in Peru soon and has won crucial community support for its water plan, the global mining company said on Monday.

 Humala has encouraged companies to move ahead with a $50 billion pipeline of mining projects, but has had limited success overcoming disputes nationwide over the spoils of natural resources.

-Quellaveco would produce 220,000 metric tonnes (242,508 tons) of the red metal per year, about a fifth of Peru's 2011 copper output.
+Quellaveco would produce 220,000 tonnes of the red metal per year, about a fifth of Peru's 2011 copper output.
 The project's environmental impact study was approved years ago by the government.

 A series of accords, including the crucial issue of water access, has been reached with the local community, Marchese said.
 The miner still needs to reach a deal on contributions to the local area for social and other programs.